-- A person carrying on business outside of the EU must provide written proof of economic activity.
-This must be issued by the competent authority of their own state.
+- a person carrying on business outside of the EU should provide written proof of economic activity from their competent authority

-- The business for which the goods and services were purchased must be a business which would be taxable if carried on in Ireland.
+- purchased goods and services which would be taxable if carried on in Ireland.

 Next: Zero rating of services to non-established traders